-Nepal’s vast heritage of Temples like Nyatapola and work of art is renowned through the world, the more so now because of the increasing number of tourists who come to seek the rich culture that still thrives in the unique country Nepal.
-This historical and artistic temple of Bhaktapur is dedicated to al the powerful Goddess Siddhi Luxmi Devi of Tantra Sastra related to Goddess Durga.
+Nepal’s vast heritage of Temples like Nyatapola and works of art is renowned throughout the world.
+The more so now because of the increasing number of tourists.
+Who comes to seek the rich culture that still thrives in the unique country Nepal.
+This historical and artistic temple of Bhaktapur is dedicated to all the powerful Goddess Siddhi Luxmi Devi of Tantra Sastra related to Goddess Durga.

-There are four parts in the artistic image of Siddhi Luxmi Devi.
-First of all, there is a figure of Betal sleeping in the ground and treated by Bhairaba.
+There are four parts to the artistic image of Siddhi Luxmi Devi.
+First of all, there is a figure of Betal sleeping on the ground and treated by Bhairaba.
 Bhairaba is standing upon the body of Betal holding by his two hands Goddess Siddhi Luxmi Devi with different weapons holding in her hands.
 Goddess Siddhi Luxmi Devi has seven heads four upon two and two upon one in the top in three parts.
-There are two images of Bhairaba in right side Masan Bhairaba and in left side Mahankal Bhairaba.
+There are two images of Bhairaba on the right side Masan Bhairaba and on the left side Mahankal Bhairaba.

-The torana is one of the fascinating parts of pagoda temple, an ornate panel place above the main entrance of the temple.
-The torana is made of wood depicted numerous deities and Chheppu (dragons ram-horned, lion heads holding serpents in both the claws).
+The Torana is one of the fascinating parts of the pagoda temple, an ornate panel place above the main entrance of the temple.
+The Torana is made of wood depicted numerous deities and Chheppu (dragons ram-horned, lion heads holding serpents in both the claws).

 The Nyatapola temple is made of only wood and brick.
-The metal is used only in the pinnacle and clappers attached to leaf-shaped paddles that catch the breeze with wind bells which is decorated in the roofs of Nyatapola temple, their chimes sounding man’s devotion to his god.
+The metal is used only in the pinnacle and clappers attached to leaf-shaped paddles that catch the breeze with wind bells.
+It is decorated on the roofs of the Nyatapola temple.
+Their chimes sounding man’s devotion to his god.

-Nyatapola temple is erected over five pedestals they accentuated the height of the temple and affected the appearance of the temple.
-The twenty-one wooden pillars of the four sides of Nyatapola temple are heavily ornamented with motifs in the entire length.
-The pillars of Nyatapola is cylindrical and square shafts with various decorative components of the jamb such as Ambosa (Jewel or beading).
+Nyatapola Temple is erected over five pedestals that accentuated the height of the temple and affected the appearance of the temple.
+The twenty-one wooden pillars of the four sides of the Nyatapola temple are heavily ornamented with motifs in the entire length.
+The pillars of Nyatapola are cylindrical and square shafts with various decorative components of the jamb such as Ambosa (Jewel or beading).
 Jan (matted hair or design shaped like a conch).
 Pepha (flower and floral decoration), Palen (lotus or pattern of lotus petals), Pepho (lowers), Siha (leaf), Kawang skull face, etc.

-There are eighty-eight wooden struts and twenty corner struts in Nyatapola temple.
-Resting on the entablature or the pillars the struts supported the horizontal beam above, which hold in position the series of rafters of the sloping roof of Nyatapola temple.
-The corner struts of the Nyatapola temple is shaped of prancing griffins with horned heads, winged shoulders, clawed feet.
+There are eighty-eight wooden struts and twenty corner struts in the Nyatapola temple.
+Resting on the entablature or the pillars the struts supported the horizontal beam above, which hold in position the series of rafters of the sloping roof of the Nyatapola temple.
+The corner struts of the Nyatapola temple are shaped of prancing griffins with horned heads, winged shoulders, clawed feet.
 In other struts consist of the figures of tantric deities.
 The struts of Nyatapola consist of a standing figure below on a lotus.
-The main upper portion of the struts is tantric, Buddhist and Brahmanical deities.
+The main upper portion of the struts is tantric, Buddhist, and Brahmanical deities.

-The wooden temples like Nyatapola temple by virtue of the constructional peculiarities gave great scope for the use of wood carvings every part of which received elaborated ornamentation at the hands of the Newari Craftsmen who, for generations have transmitted the traditional art with a faithfulness which reflects great precision, imagination and artistic sensitivity.
+The wooden temples like the Nyatapola temple by virtue of the constructional peculiarities gave great scope for the use of wood carvings.
+Every part of which received elaborated ornamentation at the hands of the Newari Craftsmen.
+Who, for generations have transmitted the traditional art with a faithfulness that reflects great precision, imagination, and artistic sensitivity.

-The woodwork in Nyatapola temple thus is truly the testament of the cultural and artistic traditions of Nepal.
-Like Nyatapola temple most of the temples are built by the then Newar Kings and erected and installed images of various deities and donated land and money to manage the temple in Nepal.
+The woodwork in the Nyatapola temple thus is truly a testament to the cultural and artistic traditions of Nepal.
+Like the Nyatapola temple, most of the temples are built by the then Newar Kings.
+And erected and installed images of various deities and donated land and money to manage the temple in Nepal.

-During construction of Nyatapola temple, King Bhupetendra Malla himself worked and helped to the other workers.
-In laying the foundation of the temple, the King Bhupatendra Malla himself had carried three bricks on the shoulder with the result that within five days all the material needed for the erection of the temple were brought to the place by the people.
-On the auspicious moment of laying the foundation, a certain Peasant Jyapoo sowed grains of paddy in his field and later on when he tried to pull them out he had to use a spade.
+During the construction of the Nyatapola temple, King Bhupetendra Malla himself worked and helped the other workers.
+In laying the foundation of the temple, King Bhupatendra Malla himself had carried three bricks on the shoulder with the result that within five days.
+All the materials needed for the erection of the temple were brought to the place by the people.
+On the auspicious moment of laying the foundation, a certain Peasant Jyapoo sowed grains of paddy in his field.
+And later on, when he tried to pull them out he had to use a spade.
 This proves the stability of the foundation.
 So the tallest temple of Nepal Nyatapola did not fall to the ground even in the great earthquake of 1934 A. D. Only the topmost roof fell down.

-King Bhupatendra Malla inaugurated Nyatapola after performing Kotyauhouti Yagya and at that time he presented Coronet of gold to the Brahmans.
+King Bhupatendra Malla inaugurated Nyatapola after performing Kotyauhouti Yagya.
+And at that time he presented Coronet of gold to the Brahmans.
 He was an incarnation of a Buddhist monk of a Buddhist Gumba of Lhasa Tibet.
-In his previous life, he was Lama of a Gumba of Lhasa.
+In his previous life, he was the Lama of a Gumba of Lhasa.